Former North Texas wide receiver Jaelon Darden puts on show during NFL pro day

 Former North Texas wide receiver Jaelon Darden attracted quite the crowd for his pro day on Thursday.

-Darden put on quite the show for the teams that were there, running a pair of 40-yard dashes in the 4.47 to 4.48 second range and exceling in other drills.
+Darden put on quite the show for the teams that were there, running a pair of 40-yard dashes in the 4.47 to 4.48 second range and excelling in other drills.

 “I did well,” Darden said.
 “I came out and was very consistent.
 I was proud of what I did.”